 Not sure what to name your business?
 Check out our LLC Name Generator.

-2. Wisconsin Business Entity Search
+Reserve Your Wisconsin Business Entity Name

-The Wisconsin Department of Financial Institutions' Division of Corporate and Consumer Services handles all LLC naming questions and requests.
+The Wisconsin Department of Financial Institutions Division of Corporate and Consumer Services handles all LLC naming questions and requests.
 Business names can be reserved for 120 days.

 To reserve a business name, you must file an application by mail.
 When reserving your entity name, you will have to pay a filing fee.
 Checks must be made out to the “Department of Financial Institutions.”
 Expedited services are available for an additional fee.